SiddSS/SiddSS.github.io/_pages/about.md

 Hi!
 I am Siddharth Singh Solanki.

 I’m a second year Master's student in the College of Computing at Georgia Institute of Technology, USA.
-I graduated with a dual degree (B.Tech + M.Tech) in Electrical Engineering from IIT Bombay, India.
+I graduated with a dual degree (B.Tech) in Computer Science and Engineering from IIT Goa, India.

 I plan to use this website as a medium for sharing my projects and other random thoughts.